jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

+* Added Arizona - (AZ) to the drop down list and created necessary AZ JSON file to the INDEX.php, NOTEATEN.php, TEST.php, and TEST.html files.
 * Added Tucson, AZ - (TUS) to the drop down list and created necessary TUS JSON file to the INDEX.php, NOTEATEN.php, TEST.php, and TEST.html files.
 * Added Arkansas - (AR) to the drop down list and created necessary AR JSON file to the INDEX.php, NOTEATEN.php, TEST.php, and TEST.html files.
 * Added Asheville, NC - (AVL) to the drop down list and created necessary AVL JSON file to the INDEX.php, NOTEATEN.php, TEST.php, and TEST.html files.